Empirical entropy, minimax regret and minimax risk: Main results

-We will further comment on this choice in Section~\ref{sec:compare}.
+We will further comment on this choice in Section~\ref{seccompare}.

-We now turn to the consequences of Theorem~\ref{lem:main} for low complexity classes $\F$, such as Vapnik-Chervonenkis (VC) classes and intersections of balls in finite-dimensional spaces.
-They roughly correspond to the case ``$p\approx 0$'', and the rates for the minimax risk $W_n(\F)$ are the same as for the minimax regret $V_n(\F)$.
+We now turn to the consequences of Theorem~\ref{lemmain} for low complexity classes $\F$, such as Vapnik--Chervonenkis (VC) classes and intersections of balls in finite-dimensional spaces.
+They roughly correspond to the case ``$p\approx0$'', and the rates for the minimax risk $W_n(\F)$ are the same as for the minimax regret $V_n(\F)$.

 Assume first that the empirical covering numbers of $\F$ exhibit the growth